mantognini/leon/doc/verification.rst

     }.holds

 And now we're stuck.
-We can't apply the inductive hypothesis here, nor can we reduce the inductive case further, unless we to perform case analysis on ``xs``, which would grow the term further without changing its shape.
+We can't apply the inductive hypothesis here, nor can we reduce the inductive case further, unless we perform case analysis on ``xs``, which would grow the term further without changing its shape.
 To make any headway, we need to use an additional property of ``reverse``, given by the following lemma (which Leon *is*